olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 | ICU length of stay      | Number of days spent in the ICU             |
 | First care unit         | ICU type in which the patient was cared for |
 | Admission type          | Admission type the patient entered          |

+Vital signs are clinical measurements that describe the state of a patient's body functions.

 | Vital sign               | Description |
 |--------------------------|-------------|